Digital Currency

 A central bank digital currency (CBDC) is a type of digital currency that is issued by a central bank, such as the US Federal Reserve in New York.

 CBDCs are similar to fiat currencies like the US dollar because they are both regulated by central banks.
 But CBDCs are digital, which means they can be used to make peer-to-peer payments without going through a financial institution.
 Think of it like the US dollar adopting the positive aspects of crypto.
-This would allow anyone to send money across the country instantly and for free.
-No bank deposit.
-No financial institution needs to be in the middle to take a fee, but the Central Bank still keeps tabs on the movement of that money.
+This could allow instant peer-to-peer (P2P) and consumer-to-business (C2B) payments using an account or wallet held directly with the central bank (or its authorized private intermediary), potentially reducing friction and transaction costs compared to existing banking rails, but the central bank still keeps tabs on the movement of that money.

 CBDCs are still in the early stages of development, but many central banks are exploring the possibility of issuing them in the future.